lazyMods/exnihilo-automation/README.md

 Legend that created the logo: https://github.com/NoraTheGamer

-!READ! - This project use lombok, depending on your IDEA you may need to check how to integrate it.
+!READ! - This project use lombok, depending on your IDE you may need to check how to integrate it.

 **_ModPage:_** https://www.curseforge.com/minecraft/mc-mods/exnihilo-automation